SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-athena.md

 * [CloudTrail Logs](https://docs.aws.amazon.com/athena/latest/ug/monitor-with-cloudtrail.html)

 ## Setup

-This section has instructions for collecting logs and metrics for the Sumo Logic's Amazon Athena integration.
+You can collect the logs and metrics for Sumo Logic's Amazon Athena integration by following the below steps.

 ### Configure metrics collection

-* Collect CloudWatch Metrics with namespace AWS/Athena using [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
-For AWS/Athena metrics and dimensions refer to [Amazon Athena CloudWatch metrics](https://docs.aws.amazon.com/athena/latest/ug/query-metrics-viewing.html#athena-cloudwatch-metrics-table).
+* Collect **CloudWatch Metrics** with namespace `AWS/Athena` using the [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
+For `AWS/Athena` metrics and dimensions, refer to [Amazon Athena CloudWatch metrics](https://docs.aws.amazon.com/athena/latest/ug/query-metrics-viewing.html#athena-cloudwatch-metrics-table).

 ### Configure logs collection

-* Amazon Athena is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Athena.
-CloudTrail captures all API calls for Athena as events.
-The calls captured include calls from the Athena console and code calls to the Athena API operations.
+* Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/athena/latest/ug/monitor-with-cloudtrail.html) using the [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.
+Amazon Athena is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or AWS service in Athena.
+CloudTrail captures all API calls for Athena as events, which includes calls from the Athena console and code calls to the Athena API operations.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Athena.
-Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/athena/latest/ug/monitor-with-cloudtrail.html) using [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.